rick-nu/EnpassTo1PasswordConverter/README.md

 1. Download this project to your PC
 1. Open Enpass, click the menu > file > export.
 Export `export.json` to the same location as this downloaded project.
-1. Go to the project in your terminal and run `deno --allow-read --allow-write main.ts`
+1. Go to the project in your terminal and run `deno --allow-read --allow-write enpass-to-1password.ts`